ShuLiu-ETHZ/BridgeDrive/README.md

 </div>

 ## News
+* **` Mar.
+09th, 2026`:** We release the initial version of code, along with documentation and training/evaluation scripts.
 * **` Jan.
 26th, 2026`:** BridgeDrive is accepted to ICLR 2026!
 * **` Sep.
 28th, 2025`:** We released our paper on [Arxiv](https://arxiv.org/abs/2509.23589).
 Code/Models are coming soon.
 Please stay tuned! ☕️